vbetsch/seven-wonders/README.md

 ## 🤝 Contributing

-We welcome anyone who wants to contribute — whether adding rules, improving architecture, writing tests, or enhancing documentation.
+We welcome anyone who wants to participate in improving the project!
+Before contributing, please read the dedicated guide:

+👉 **See [CONTRIBUTING.md](docs/CONTRIBUTING.md) for detailed contribution instructions.**

-Feel free to open issues or submit pull requests!
+Feel free to open issues, propose improvements, or submit pull requests.

 [© 2025 vbetsch — MIT License](LICENSE)